Case You Haven't Seen It Go to

 (Many of you had heard me say this a zillion times.
 This is just the opinion

-of the webmaster and Laddie and Coach McCray cannot be held responsible for
+of the webmaster and our coaches cannot be held responsible for

 100 Yr Old Finishes